Someone's Watching Over Me

 "I'm fine.
 Just some scratches."
 She assured with a smile.
 Her friends' looks spelled out their doubt, but they dropped the topic.

 She hurried to the music room, her one and only sanctuary in this hell.
-She grabbed her guitar with a song already in mind.
+Once she had entered, she immediately grabbed her guitar with a song already in mind.
 She needed motivation, and she also missed her dad.
-She checked the windows and doors, as always, to be sure no one could hear her.
+Before beginning her session, she checked the windows and doors, as always, to be sure no one could see her.
+As far as she knew, no one was around, but she had to play it safe.
 It was kind of embarrassing to let anyone hear her sing.

-Seeing that the coast was clear, she started to strum her chords.
+Self-assured that she was completely alone, she started to strum her chords.